 Fill out the form with the following information:

 - Name: "Gladys MQTT".
 This name is only useful for display in the software.

 - Broker Address: The IP address of your Rasperry Pi on the network.
 You must be on the same network as your Raspberry Pi for this tutorial.

 - Port: 1883

 If you had not kept the password, you can still find it by going back to the configuration of the MQTT module and clicking on the little eye on the password field.

-In the bar at the top, put the MQTT topic that you had copied and pasted when creating the feature earlier.
+In the bar at the top, put the MQTT topic that you had copied when creating the feature earlier.

 In the bottom field, enter a temperature, in this case "21.2", then click on "Publish":

 On the dashboard, add a new "devices in room" box and select your room.